 We are Experience Theatre Project.
 Welcome to our world!

 We create engaging, innovative, and imaginative live theater experiences with unique styles of storytelling that often force down the all too familiar fourth wall that separates the action from the audience.

 What is Immersive Theater anyway?

 A typical proscenium stage theatrical production has you buy a ticket, find a seat in a large auditorium, and watch a show performed by actors on a stage.
 This form of live show is nice, but passive, a little like watching a movie, TV, or other simple, observable entertainment.
 This traditional kind of theater does not engage the audience in any way.
 It's good, but ETP believes it could be even better.

 When ETP is able to present live, in person shows, ETP produces theatrical experiences rather than a theatrical performance with a fourth wall that separates the audience and the actors.
 Imagine walking into a 1904 bar in Paris, being seated by a French Maitre D’, and served wine, beer, soda, whatever beverage you enjoy, and perhaps a small hors d’oeuvres plate.
 As you enjoy your food and drink, the show begins.
 The entire bar becomes the setting for the show, and there is no bad seat in the house.
 As you exit the show, you realize that this was no ordinary theater performance.
-This was a theater experience!
+This was an Experience Theater project!